Proposal for an optical interferometric measurement of the gravitational red-shift with satellite systems: Introduction

-A typical red-shift experiment involves a pair of clocks, naturally occurring~\cite{sunline} or specially-designed~\cite{pr:60,gpa:80,aces,app:18,Delva2018,Herrmann2018}, whose readings are communicated by electromagnetic (EM) radiation.
-Recently, the comparison of co-located ultra-precise clocks, using two different atoms (hydrogen and cesium) for their working transitions, allowed for a bound on the difference $\alpha_\mathrm{H}-\alpha_\mathrm{Cs}$ with high precision~\cite{app:18}.
-This estimation of $\alpha$ is based on implicit or explicit assumptions on the standard propagation of the EM radiation~\cite{hc:11}.
+These estimations of $\alpha$ are based on implicit or explicit assumptions on the standard propagation of the EM radiation~\cite{hc:11}.
 Furthermore, parameters of the models with dark matter directly coupling to the EM field are also constrained using atomic measurements~\cite{til:15}.
+As a matter of principle, once the possibility of LPI violation is entertained, there is no reason for it to be the same for all fields of the Standard Model, and the distinct coefficients in the symmetry-violating terms in SME are generally considered~\cite{ck:98,sme}.
 Hence, different types of experiments, which employ a single EM-source and compare optical phase-differences between beams of light traversing different paths in a gravitational field, provide a complementary test of LPI.

-As an example, the ``optical'' Colella-Overhauser-Werner (COW) experiment~\cite{cole75prl} was proposed in~\cite{zych11nco} and suggested in~\cite{sat:12} as a possible component of the QEYSSAT mission~\cite{QEYSSAT_spie}.
-A photon time-bin superposition~\cite{brendel1999} is sent from a ground station on Earth to a spacecraft, both equipped with an interferometer of imbalance $l$, in order to temporally recombine the two time-bins and obtain an interference pattern depending on the gravitational phase-shift~\cite{sat:12}:
+Our analysis is purely classical.
+However, it can be adopted to describe the state transformation of photonic qubits.